ArmourStorm/better_button/README.md

 ## 2. Spawn The BButtonBundle

-The `BButtonBundle` simply bundle `bevy::prelude::ButtonBundle` along with the components used in this library, n.l. `BPressState`, `BHoverState` and `BMouseOverState`.
+The `BButtonBundle` simply bundles `bevy::prelude::ButtonBundle` along with the components used in this library, n.l. `BPressState`, `BHoverState` and `BMouseOverState`.

 ```
 fn spawn_button(mut commands: Commands) {